Yakuza: Like a Dragon

 - 3 % neutral mentions

-Overall, the game's stability is generally praised, with many players reporting minimal to no bugs or glitches, especially in comparison to other recent titles.
-While some users experienced occasional stuttering in specific areas and minor graphical issues, the game runs smoothly on a variety of systems, including the Steam Deck, and is noted for its solid performance and polish.
-A few players did encounter bugs, particularly in combat scenarios, but these were not deemed game-breaking.
+Overall, the game's stability is praised, with many players reporting minimal to no bugs or glitches, especially in comparison to other recent titles.
+While some users experienced occasional stuttering in specific areas and minor graphical issues, the game generally runs smoothly across various systems, including the Steam Deck.
+A few players noted isolated incidents of freezing or glitches, but these did not significantly detract from the overall experience.

 “Been playing mostly on my Steam Deck where it runs great.”